doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 and the like are reclaiming, and sometimes literally reviving, older languages for the modern age.

 Go is the antithesis of this.
 It doesn't do abstraction.
-It doesn't do code that describes what it does, not how it does it.
+At least, not in the way OOP enthusiasts mean it.
+It doesn't do code that describes what, only how.
 It actively avoids immutability or statelessness.
 It looks like C with less of the memory management, and only a small fraction of the keywords.
 Sure, it avoids the pitfalls of OOP, but at what cost?
 It's surely a toy language built for people who would rather write *more* code, not less, to get things done?

 # How to get started